eriklax/c8tsender/README.md

 Running
 -------

-1. Run the CastAway server.
+1. Run the c8tsender server.

    `./c8tsender --chromecast 192.168.1.78` # or whatever IP your Chromecast has